Lark House is a Grade II listed building in the West Suffolk local planning authority area, England. First listed on 12 July 1972. House.

 Description

-House, now divided into 2.
-C17, fronted in the early to mid C19, extensively restored in the 1980s.
-Timber-framed, encased in white brick; pantiled roofs.
-EXTERIOR: 2 storeys, cellar and attics.
-No.21 has two 1st storey 20-pane sash windows in plain reveals with flat stucco arches; one similar window to the ground storey.
-No.22 has a similar single ground storey window, but the 1st storey windows are narrower 15-pane sashes, set at a lower level.
-The brick front to No.22 rises above eaves level in a high parapet which contains a 9-pane sash window to the attic.
-Behind it the apex of the gable of a small original cross-wing is visible.
-Both houses have similar plain doorways with rendered flat arches; ornate late C20 doors.
-INTERIOR: No.22: A small flint-lined vaulted cellar with some C19 brick introduced.
-A few timbers exposed inside, partly reused, some in the upper part of a late C17 rear wing.
-No.21 not inspected.
+The exterior features two storeys, a cellar, and attics.
+No. 21 has two 20-pane sash windows on the first storey with plain reveals and flat stucco arches, along with one similar window on the ground storey.
+No. 22 has a single ground storey window that matches, but its first storey windows are narrower 15-pane sashes set at a lower level.
+The brick front of No. 22 rises above the eaves in a high parapet, which includes a 9-pane sash window in the attic.
+Behind this, the apex of the gable of a small original cross-wing is visible.
+Both houses feature similar plain doorways with rendered flat arches and ornate late 20th-century doors.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.